davidtrestini/PNpedia/Core post-Newtonian quantities/Conserved quantities/Angular momentum/Circular orbits/Nonspinning/Without tidal effects/README.md

 The file ``angular_momentum_conservative.txt`` contains the conservative angular momentum for nonspinning compact binaries on circular orbits in terms of the orbital frequency $x$.
 It is a constant of motion when using the conservative equations of motion.

 The file ``angular_momentum.txt`` contains the binding angular momentum for nonspinning compact binaries on circular orbits in terms of the orbital frequency $x$.
 It differs from the conservative angular momentum by a Schott term due to dissipative effects.
 It depends on the arbitrary scale $b_0$, which is related to the choice of slicing in relating near-zone and far zone quantities.
 The waveform frequency of the $(2,2)$ mode can be related to the orbital frequency, and this relation also depends on $b_0$.
-Thus, the binding energy in terms of the waveform frequency does not feature the $b_0$ constant, and has the same functional form as the conservative energy in terms of the orbital frequency.
+Thus, the binding angular momentum in terms of the waveform frequency does not feature the $b_0$ constant, and has the same functional form as the conservative angular momentum in terms of the orbital frequency.
 See [arXiv:2504.13245v1](https://arxiv.org/abs/2504.13245v1) for details.

 ## Notations